-It was to share an episode or movie with each other that scared the pants off of us as kids.
+It was to share an episode or movie that scared the pants off of us as kids.
 You know – that scene in a movie or a show that you have remembered over the years?

 For me, it was The Facts of Life Season 8: Episode 12.
 Those dice sliding down the stairs?
 Ayayayay – that scene has been replaying in my mind for years!

-As someone who loves Halloween about as much as a kid, I'd LOVE for you to share your own Halloween activities for adults in the comments below.
+As someone who loves Halloween about as much as a kid, I’d LOVE for you to share your own Halloween activities for adults and how to celebrate Halloween as an adult in the comments below.
 What are you most excited about trying, and what are your Halloween traditions?

 Latest posts by Amanda L Grossman (see all)